klimantje/de_zoomcamp_2025_project/README.md

 - Alternatively, if you prefer running this in a docker container or via VSCode devcontainer, use the included `devcontainer.json`
 - Make sure environment variables are set: fill the `.env_template` and rename to `.env`.
 Then `source .env` will set the environment variables.

-### Kestra
+### Run everything via kestra

-Kestra needs access to the google credentials as well.
-Therefore we also set `GOOGLE_APPLICATION_CREDENTIALS` in the docker compose.
+Kestra needs access to the environment variables as well.
+Therefore we also set `GOOGLE_APPLICATION_CREDENTIALS`  and other variables in the [docker compose](compose.yml)

 Make sure the volume mapping refers to your local credential folder if you put that somewhere else than `.creds/gcp_creds.json`

-In the docker-compose file we refer to the env_file that kestra has to load.
-In this, we need to put the
+To read more on environment variables and docker compose, see [this](https://docs.docker.com/compose/how-tos/environment-variables/set-environment-variables/)

+Run `docker-compose --env-file .env up`

 ## Running the pipeline